ValentinMargraf/ActiveLearningPipelines/README.md

 `ALPBench` is intended to work with **Python 3.10 and above**.

 ```
-# The base package can be installed via pip:
-pip install alpbench

-# Alternatively, you can install the full package via pip:
-pip install alpbench[full]

-# Or you can install the package from source:
+# Install the package from source:
 git clone https://github.com/ValentinMargraf/ActiveLearningPipelines.git
 cd ActiveLearningPipelines
 conda create --name alpbench python=3.10